Daily Discipline #192

 Romans 4:19 – Abraham faced the facts of what was happening in his life but his faith did not waver even over time.

 Romans 4:20 – Therefore Abraham never wavered through unbelief and that’s why his faith actually grew stronger and stronger so that it brought God glory.

 Romans 4:21 – Abraham was fully convinced that God had the power and the will to do whatever he promised.

 Romans 4:22- Because of Abraham’s faith God counted him as righteous - or in right-standing- with Himself.

-Romans 4:23-25 – And God will count us righteous as well when we believe that He raised his Son Jesus Christ from the dead so that our lives could be raised from the ash heap of sin and self and sickness.
+Romans 4:23-25 – And God will count us righteous as well when we believe that He raised his Son Jesus Christ from the dead so that our lives could be raised from the ash heap of sin, self, and sickness.

 11. ACTING on the Word is what makes the difference between good ground and bad ground.
 Before a farmer can harvest a crop, the fruit needs time to grow.
 This means we must act on the word BEFORE we see the results.